Learn Korean with Mr. Sunshine: 5 Romantic Korean Phrases You Can Actually Use Today

 "마음에 들였지. 이렇게 들키네."

 (Ma-eume deuryeotji.
-Yleoke Deulkine.)
+Ireoke deulkine.)

 English: "I have let you into my heart.
-I got caught like this.
+I got caught like this."

 The phrase "마음에 들다" is something Koreans use every single day.
 If you remember only one idiom from this post, make it this one!
 It's versatile: